-- override (Optional, Defaulted to False): True means that this is not an actual requirement, but something to be passed upstream and override possible existing values. - private (Optional, Defaulted to False): True means that this requirement will be somewhat embedded, and totally hidden.
-It might be necessary in some extreme cases, like having to use two different versions of the same library (provided that they are totally hidden in a shared library, for example), but it is mostly discouraged otherwise.
+- override (Optional, Defaulted to False): True means that this is not an actual requirement, but something to be passed upstream and override possible existing values. - private (Optional, Defaulted to False): True means that this requirement will be somewhat embedded (like a static lib linked into a shared lib), so it is not required to link.